Affiliate links on Android Authority may earn us a commission. Learn more.

-AT&T is trying hard to convince its customers that it is leading the 5G speed charge.
-In December 2018, it launched the first 5G wireless hotspot device in 12 cities, or rather in the “parts” of those markets where 5G is available.
+A few years ago, AT&T took some significant steps to convince its customers that it led the 5G charge.
+In December 2018, it launched the first 5G wireless hotspot device in 12 cities, or at least in the parts of those markets where 5G was available at the time.

-Now, the carrier is changing an indicator on some Android phones (including Galaxy S8 Active and LG V30) to make it look like those phones may have connected to 5G networks.
-It uses the label “5G E”, which makes those phones look like they have connected to a 5G cell tower.
+In 2019, the carrier changed an indicator on some of its Android phones and iPhones to make it look like those phones may have connected to 5G networks.
+It used the label “5G E,” which made those phones look like they have connected to a 5G cell tower.

-In fact, AT&T is now running TV commercials, with the tag line “Now with 5G E”.
-However, what does the AT&T 5G E icon really mean?
-And, if you see it on your phone, does it mean you are connected to a 5G network?
-The simple one-word answer to this last question is “No”.
+In fact, AT&T ran TV commercials with the tagline “Now with 5G E.” However, what did that AT&T 5G E icon mean?
+And, if you saw it on your phone, did it mean you were on a 5G network?
+The simple one-word answer to this last question is “No.”

 What does the 5G E icon in your status bar mean?

-It’s the “E” part that’s the clue that something is fishy on AT&T’s end.
-This label was created to show that those phones are connecting and using what AT&T calls “5G Evolution” technologies.
-This means those phones will be connected to towers that have features like three-way carrier aggregation, 4 x 4 MIMO antenna setups and 256-QAM modulation.
-While they offer faster download data speeds compared to standard LTE hardware, the top theoretical speeds only go up to 400Mbps, well below the speeds of true 5G hardware.
+The letter “E” served as the first clue that something was fishy on AT&T’s end.
+AT&T created the label to show that those phones connect to what AT&T calls “5G Evolution” technologies.
+5G Evolution means that those phones can connect to towers with features like three-way carrier aggregation, 4 x 4 MIMO antenna setups, and 256-QAM modulation.
+While they offer faster download data speeds than standard LTE hardware, the top theoretical speeds only go up to 400Mbps, well below the actual 5G hardware speeds.

 Don’t be fooled

-This move by AT&T to shoehorn a “5G E” indicator on phones will undoubtedly cause confusion among some of the carrier’s customers, who might think their phone has magically been upgraded to true 5G speeds.
-The first smartphones with real 5G hardware are not expected to launch until later in 2019.
+This move by AT&T to shoehorn a “5G E” indicator on phones undoubtedly confused some of the carrier’s customers, who might think their phone has magically switched to true 5G speeds.
+The first smartphones with real 5G hardware didn’t launch until later in 2019.